-Techniques for Fishing Shallow Water for Snapper
+Techniques for fishing Shallow Water for Snapper

 1-5 meters deep is regarded as shallow water fishing to most old time anglers and the results can be as good as those form deeper areas, if you come to understand the movement of snapper in your local area.
 Noise is the major difference between the techniques applied from shallow water fishing to deep water fishing.
 During rough seas even in the shallow water, making noise will have little impact on your success.
 However, it is a different ball game when the seas are calm.
 It is essential that as little noise as possible come from your vessel, when conditions are glassy.
-Tin or aluminium boats can be particularly noisy, on a calm night or day, even the clang of the sinker hitting the seabed can spook a good snapper off.
+Tin or aluminum boats can be particularly noisy, on a calm night or day, even the clang of the sinker hitting the seabed can spook a good snapper off.
 Mudflats and reefs are good spots to start working in shallow areas if you have access to a motor boat or Kayak.
 Both these type of area provide ample food sources for snapper, you will find these area very productive if you fish them hard.
 Many old anglers believe that snapper are easier to catch on the mudflats, purely because there are less complications such as bust offs from reef and submerged rocks.

 Snapper will grab your bait turn and run, much like a seagull does when he has scored a chip, and however, sometimes the fish insist on gentle mouthing of a bait, which they can lose interest if they detect the slightest resistance.
 This is why fishing reels like bait-runners are so effective.
 As you can set your secondary drag to have no resistance.
 If you encounter snapper behaving in a manner where they are mouthing your baits, the old time anglers advised me to employ an old school technique, with the intention of reducing the resistance as much as possible.
 “Simply fish without any lead weight” Or at least go as light as you can go.
 If possible on these calm sort of days, try to position your baits as far away from the boat as you possibly can.
 Another great tip that the angling club members gave me was to turn the engine of your boat off well before you get to your desired mark and just use the current or light wind to drift in quietly over you spot.
 Additionally, try lowering your anchor as slowly as possible and controlling it rather than throwing it overboard at a rapid speed.